 Initially, we encourage children to have practical experience of new concepts and skills in mathematics with an emphasis on the teaching and learning of key strategies and vocabulary in basic numeracy, shape, space and calculation.

 We believe that maths should be a great pleasure, an opportunity for children to learn about problem solving, representing and modelling ideas, exploring puzzles, discussing and sharing strategies and developing their thinking skills.
 Children may learn and record some of the mathematical processes through singing a song using accompanying actions so they remember the steps needed to solve a long division problem.
 Or you may find children quizzing each other with their own word problems or showing each other some magical mathematics and puzzles to one another.
-It is important that the children are confident mathematicians, who know a range of strategies to tackle mathematical problems.
-We endeavour to hold daily mathematics lessons, in which the children are taught new strategies and concepts, given the opportunity to memorise these, before exploring and developing ideas further.
+It is important that the children are confident mathematicians, who have a range of strategies to tackle mathematical problems.